saboye/saboye/README.md

 Beyond my technical skills, I am an avid learner who constantly seeks new opportunities to improve my knowledge and skills.
 I have attended several training sessions, workshops, and industry conferences that have helped me stay current with the latest developments in the software industry. </p>

 <p align="justify">
-Outside of work, I am passionate about staying up-to-date with the latest trends and developments in the software industry, and I enjoy participating in online communities and events to learn from and connect with other professionals.</p>
+Outside of work, I am passionate about staying up-to-date with the latest trends and developments, and I enjoy participating in online communities and events to learn from and connect with other professionals.</p>

 <p style="text-align:center">